indico/indico-user-docs/docs/conferences/sessions.md

 On the other hand, session conveners are more similar to contribution speakers in that they do not gain any extra rights over the session.
 Session conveners are merely the people displayed in the timetable in the top right of each session block:

 ![](../assets/conferences/sessions/conveners.png)

+See the [timetable page](./timetable.md) to learn how to assign conveners to session blocks.